-The members of the commissioning team consist of the Commissioning Authority (CxA), the OPM, facilities personnel, the CxS, the CM, the MC, the EC, the TAB representative, the SI, the water treatment contractor, the fire protection contractor, and any other installing Subs or suppliers of equipment.
+The members of the commissioning team consist of the Commissioning Authority (CxA), the OPM, the CM firm's CxS, the MC, the EC, the TAB representative, the CC, the water treatment contractor, the fire protection contractor, and any other installing Subs or suppliers of equipment.
 In addition, representatives of the A/E team are also commissioning team members and are invited to observe critical procedures and attend Cx coordination meetings.